stakater/mto-docs/content/integrations/openbao/readme.md

     issuerUrl: ""
 ```

-Values outside `parent` cover the cluster's own setup rather than the tenants' — `platformPki` for the certificate authority that signs each tenant's CA, and `safety` for what deletion does.
-The per-tenant engine details, such as certificate roles and what each tier may do, are values of the `openbao-config-mto` chart, which the bootstrap chart renders for you.
+Values outside `parent` cover the cluster's own setup rather than the tenants': `platformPki` for the certificate authority that signs each tenant's CA, and `safety` for what deletion does.
+The certificate roles tenants issue from are install-wide too, under `parent.pki.roles`.
+What each tier may do is fixed by the extension and is not exposed as a value.

 ### Giving the operator its own credentials